Jump to topic

 - Two-week cross-specialty medical education elective for residents

-- Woodward Scholars program offering a 75 percent tuition discount on a graduate certificate (12 credits) or master’s degree (30 credits) in adult education from Penn State Harrisburg
+- Opportunity for 100 percent tuition discount for a graduate certificate (12 credits) in adult education from Penn State Harrisburg.
+Credits can later be applied toward a master’s degree (30 credits).

 Approximately 50 percent of program residents participate in research during a given academic year.
-Residents have disseminated their research at the national, regional and local levels.
+Residents have disseminated their research at the national, regional and local levels (see resident projects in the tabs below).
 Penn State Health’s Resident/Fellow Research Day is held yearly to showcase accomplishments.
+The residency program regularly funds resident posters and travel costs (up to $2,000) to present research.

 - When: January or February